 Related Resources

-GDPR Compliance Guide — Complete GDPR guide covering all obligations, with data mapping in context
+- GDPR Compliance Guide — Complete GDPR guide covering all obligations, with data mapping in context

 Data mapping is not a compliance exercise that you complete once and file away.
 It's a living picture of your data landscape that enables every aspect of GDPR compliance — from responding to a data subject's access request within 30 days to assessing the impact of a breach within 72 hours.
 The organisations that invest in thorough, maintained data maps don't just avoid fines — they operate more efficiently, build stronger customer trust, and make better decisions about the data they collect and how they use it.

 Start with what you know.
 Document it.
 Build from there.
+For a structured, phased approach to data mapping and every other GDPR obligation, see our GDPR Compliance Checklist.

 Need help with GDPR data mapping?
 Vision Compliance builds data mapping programmes and Records of Processing Activities for organisations of all sizes.
 From initial discovery through ongoing maintenance, we help you understand your data landscape and demonstrate GDPR accountability.
 Schedule a free consultation →